spex-xray/spex-help/source/reference/models/laor.rst

 grid that is provided in Laor’s data, the outer radius extends out to at most :math:`400GM/c^2`.

-**Warning:** *Of course, any line or continuum emission component can be convolved with the this broadening model; for continuum components the computational time may be very large, however, due to the convolution involved.*
+..
+Warning:: Of course, any line or continuum emission component can be convolved with the this broadening model; for continuum components the computational time may be very large, however, due to the convolution involved.

-**Warning:** *The outer radius cannot be larger than :math:`400GM/c^2`*
+..
+Warning:: The outer radius cannot be larger than :math:`400GM/c^2`.

 The parameters of the model are: